Mission Control Jobs: Production Monitoring for Rails 8

 Production Checklist

-Before deploying Mission Control to production:
+Complete these items before deploying Mission Control to production:

 - Authentication configured (not using default empty credentials)